 This means you can produce professional-grade videos without contracting a studio, purchasing better workstations, or hiring new employees.
 (Do feel free to hire more staff to help all the new clients you’ll gain thanks to your stunning videos.)

-Try it for free today, then upgrade for as little as $19 per month to remove the Biteable watermark and watch your agency growth skyrocket.
+Try it for free today, then upgrade to remove the Biteable watermark and watch your agency growth skyrocket.

 Awesome, well designed app, simple and easy to use.
 I had a full campaign designed for a client in 2 days!

 How to successfully use video throughout the customer lifecycle